June is Pride Month and we’re celebrating by sharing a story about SRP employee Lora Dal Bo.

 A personal connection to the cause for Lora Dal Bo

-The causes were near and dear to Dal Bo’s heart, she explained, as she had recently come out.
+The causes are near and dear to Dal Bo’s heart, she explained, as she began volunteering with both organizations not long after coming out.

 “Volunteering in a community that you belong to provides a safe place to be yourself,” said Dal Bo.
 “It also provided new opportunities for me to learn and grow and to support others.”